 Partnership with parents is a vital component in any child's education.
 We encourage parental involvement in school life and our PTA organises a variety of events throughout the year.
 A breakfast club operates each morning from 7.45am.
 Busy Bees After School Club runs from 2pm to 5pm during term time.

 Pupil voice and responsibility is encouraged and pupils are elected annually to the School Council.
-An Eco team oversees recycling and organises a big tidy up in the school grounds each term.
+An Eco team oversees recycling and promotes sustainable living.
+This group also organise a big tidy up in the school grounds each term.

 Ballymena Primary enrols children between the ages of 4 and 11.
 Our approach to education emphasises both challenge and enjoyment.
 Children are provided with opportunities to research, to analyse and to solve problems through a rigorous curriculum which promotes Literacy, Numeracy, ICT, Thinking Skills and Creativity at its core.

 A Brief History of Ballymena Primary

 Early in the nineteenth century a large "blackstone" school was built on the Ballymoney Road.
 The townspeople were proud of this modern place of learning, known as Ballymena National District Model School, one of the four original "model" schools in Ulster.
 On the one site there was a boys' school, a girls' school, an infant department and a headmaster's residence.

 Some time later the name changed to Ballymena Model Public Elementary School.
 Pupils attended the school until they were fourteen years old.
 Some sat the Scholarship Exam for entrance to a grammar school, others went to technical school or left to take up employment.